-Buy your tickets online here!
+Buy your tickets online and save big bucks!

 |Come sing Christmas Carols with us, guided by your host Nate Butler!
 The lyrics will be projected overhead, so you have no excuse not to join us in holiday song!
 We'll also watch classic Christmas TV Specials, make ornaments for the Christmas tree (crafts materials are provided), and indulge in much holiday cheer!

 Below are a few news articles regarding Mmm-Mmm Christmas's Past.